 Our shopping habits have had to change and as more of us rely on online shopping, you can choose to donate to us when you shop through Amazon by using www.smile.amazon.co.uk.

 Do you love cinema?
 Why not choose to use Netflix’s Party feature and host a film night for you and your friends.

 Literature enthusiasts can continue book club meetings online or start a new club.
 You can then donate the money that you would have spent on drinks, food and travel.

 Are you a vintage clothes fan?
 Do you collect quirky objects?
 Do you have artworks that you think people might enjoy bidding for?
 Then, why not organise an online auction or raffle.
 Those can very easily be held online via Facebook.

 Encourage your friends and family to dress up and have a virtual ‘best costume’ competition.

 If you enjoy baking, a cake decorating competition or a ‘bake-a-long’ might be just the thing for you.

 Whatever you decide to do, remember to send us pictures and videos of your activities so we can share them on social media and our website!
 Please always be mindful of social distancing rules when organising any fundraising activities, and stay safe.

-Websites like Just Giving and Virgin Money Giving are easy ways to get your fundraising going.
+Websites like Just Giving are easy ways to get your fundraising going.
 By creating a page for your fundraising event, you can share the link with friends, family, and colleagues to generate more funds and hit your targets faster all through a secure platform that means you don’t have to handle any money.
 Online platforms also makes it easy to collect Gift Aid, which takes your donations further in just a matter of clicks.

 National Eczema Society fundraising guide